-Hello!
-I am currently a Shanahan Foundation Fellow at the Allen Institute and the University of Washington, Seattle – where I split my time between the AI Institute in Dynamic Systems and the UW Computational Neuroscience Center.
-Prior to Seattle I completed my PhD in neuroscience with Marcus Raichle at Washington University in St. Louis.
+I am currently an Instructor at Washington University School of Medicine.
+Prior to St. Louis, I was a Shanahan Foundation Fellow at the Allen Institute and the University of Washington, Seattle, spending much of my time at the AI Institute in Dynamic Systems.
+Before that, I completed my PhD in neuroscience with Marcus Raichle at Washington University in St. Louis.

 For the most up-to-date listing, please visit my Google Scholar page.